 - identify whether there is a hardware accelerator on their microcontroller that can speed up hash calculations

-- evaluate which algorithm best fits there application.
+- evaluate which algorithm best fits their application.
 (There is no need to use SHA3-512 if SHA-1 will be sufficient

 Before embedded developers realize it, hashes will be far more pervasive in embedded systems than CRC’s and checksums.
 In fact, in some areas they may already be!
 They’ve already been used for years in general computing systems and as security becomes a major concern in many connected systems, it’s only natural that they find their way into microcontroller based systems as well.